AnyChart/docs.anychart.com/Maps/Seat_Maps/Preparing_SVG_Image.md

 <a href="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic10\_fixed\_perimeter.png" target="_blank"><img src="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic10\_fixed\_perimeter.png" alt="pic10\_fixed\_perimeter" title="pic10\_fixed\_perimeter" border="0" width=600 align="center"></a>

 The Rectangle, Line and Arc Tools were used in creating the picture above.
 This picture is unfinished yet, it becomes only a basis for the working SVG file.
-Now it's time to work with grouping to have each room as a group, which will help to make the map interactive.
+Now it is time to work with grouping to have each room as a group, which will help to make the map interactive.

 ## Grouping

-To make the image suitable for using in AnyChart Seat Maps, let's group elements in a way it's convenient to work with them.
-It's better to outline each room as a separate path, so they will become separate shapes.
+To make the image suitable for using in AnyChart Seat Maps, let's group elements in a way it is convenient to work with them.
+It is better to outline each room as a separate path, so they will become separate shapes.

 To group several elements, select all of them, right-click and select "Group".
 Don't forget to join the paths if you used lines/arcs for drawing, otherwise you won't have any opportunity to fill the objects with color.